ujjwal-kr/system-programming-roadmap/README.md

 ## Prerequisites

 I'm already assuming that you have basic understanding of computer architecture and experience with atleast one system programming language, some basics of how assembly works and familiar using any POSIX system.
 A good detailed look of how computers work at the electronics level can be found in the book [Introduction to Digital Electronics](https://agner.org/digital/digital_electronics_agner_fog.pdf) by Agner Fog.
+And for more in-depth understanding of how computers work you can refer to [cpu.land](https://cpu.land/)

 ### System Programming Languages
 Learn any two of the given languages, make some basic projects to get yourself familiar with it, solve some programming exercises.